English Language & Literature A Level

 Links with other subjects:

-This course links well with Media Studies, History, Spanish and Drama & Theatre Studies.
+This course links well with many subjects including Media Studies, History, Spanish and Drama & Theatre Studies.

 Future Career Opportunities

 Both universities and employers value and respect an A Level in English Language & Literature.
-Previous students have gone on to Humanities’ courses at university and careers in Journalism, Law, Teaching and Lecturing Studies, and is an excellent complement to most other A levels.
+Former students have gone on to Humanities’ degree courses at university and careers in Journalism, Law, Teaching and Lecturing.

 Why Study at BSFC?

-The Department of English & Modern Languages is well-resourced, has highly qualified teachers who are also examiners, and achieves excellent results.
+The Department of English & Modern Foreign Languages is well-resourced, has highly qualified teachers who are also examiners, and achieves excellent results.
+As a student, you can expect:

 • Interesting and thought-provoking topics